BackSlasher/greg/README.rst

 First, Jenkins should have the `notification plugin <https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin>`__ installed.

+**notice** config below is automatically handled with `--fix-hooks`

 Second, the job should be configured to notify Greg when the job is completed.
-This can be done by the `--fix-hooks` command.
 These are the required parameters, in case you want to do so manually:

 - Format: JSON
 - Protocol: HTTP